 Alternatively, we can move your bags between bed & breakfast or hotel accommodation you have decided upon.
 And we can move your own camping gear between sites.

 Support and accommodation

-Our accommodation is a well equipped caravan, with a proper king sized, double mattress and a generous single.
-We provide everything you'd expect in an established camp: windbreaks, awning, outside furniture, wifi, electric hook up and full kitchen facilities.
+Our accommodation is a well equipped caravan, with a proper king sized, double mattress.
+We provide everything you'd expect in an established camp: windbreaks, awning, outside furniture, wifi, electric hook up, bikes and full kitchen facilities.

 Campsites occur quite frequently along the Bretagne coast and are often in enviable positions bordering the GR34 coast path with sea views.

 Using our caravan and the coastal campsites eliminates the need for unpacking every day and the ferrying inland to B&Bs, maintaining the enchantment of being right by the sea.
-In the evenings you'll be able to take a stroll on the beach, watch the sun set over the sea, or have a dip.
+In the evenings you'll be able to take a stroll on the beach, watch the sun set over the sea, explore further on the bikes we provide, or have a dip.

 We move and set up your camp at the next site and do your food shopping and laundry, leaving you more time to explore the coast, relax and enjoy yourselves.

 You have your privacy, we don't share your camping pitch, but we will always be close-by should you need a hand.

 Whilst you hike Brittany's coast path, what do we do?